decentralized-identity/bbs-signature/draft-bbs-signatures.md

 - IKM (REQUIRED), a secret octet string.
 See requirements above.

-Outputs:

-- SK, a uniformly random integer such that 0 < SK < q.

 Parameters:

 - key_info (OPTIONAL), an octet string. if this is not supplied, it MUST default to an empty string.